-Pursuant to section 21(2)(a) this proceeding is brought by the Plaintiffs in the interests of approximately 230,000 children whose relatives or associates, namely the principal caregivers of those children, are ineligible to receive payment of an IWP for the support of their children by virtue of section KD 2AAA(1)(e).
+Pursuant to section 21(2)(a) this proceeding is brought by the Plaintiff in the interests of approximately 230,000 children whose relatives or associates, namely the principal caregivers of those children, are ineligible to receive payment of an IWP for the support of their children by virtue of section KD 2AAA(1)(e).

-Further, pursuant to section 21(2)(a) this proceeding is also brought by the Plaintiffs in the interests of children whose relatives or associates, namely the principal caregivers of those children, are ineligible to receive the IWP for the support of their children by virtue of section KD 2AAA(8)(a).
-Information concerning the numbers of affected children in this category does not appear to be available.
+Further, pursuant to section 21(2)(a) this proceeding is also brought by the Plaintiff in the interests of children whose relatives or associates, namely the principal caregivers of those children, are ineligible to receive the IWP for the support of their children by virtue of section KD 2AAA(8)(a).
+Research has not identified information concerning the numbers of affected children in this category.

-In particular the Plaintiffs are concerned about the children in families who are ineligible for the CTC or IWP who are also amongst the approximately 26% of New Zealand children whose living standards have recently been assessed by the government as being characterised by severe or significant hardship.
+In particular the Plaintiff is concerned about the children in families who are ineligible for the CTC or IWP who are also amongst the 38% of dependent children whose living standards as at 2004 were recently assessed by the government as being characterised by low living standards, including severe or significant hardship (Ministry of Social Development 2006 the social report te purongo oranga tangata 2006 65).

-The Plaintiffs have complained to the Human Rights Commission (the Commission) but their complaints have not been resolved.
+The Plaintiff has complained to the Human Rights Commission (the Commission) but its complaints (concerning both the CTC and the IWP) have not been resolved.

-The Plaintiffs will be represented in this case by the Office of Human Rights Proceedings.
+The Plaintiff will be represented in this case by the Office of Human Rights Proceedings.

-The facts upon which the Plaintiffs are bringing this claim to establish a contravention of the Act are as follows:
+The facts upon which the Plaintiff is bringing this claim to establish a contravention of the Act are as follows:

-Introduction to substantive claim: the parties
+Introduction to claim: the Plaintiff